mkheck13/socialmediareact/README.md

 **Reviewer:** Kassandra Spacek

 **Comments:** Everything looks good.
 The hover/button effects are all there.
 The only issue I see is the top background pattern goes over to the side too much and makes the page side scroll.

+**Update:** Fixed the overflow issue.
+Also noticed that some of the text was to small so I adjusted it to look more like the design.